HafsaBashir232/hafsabashir-portfolio/README.md

 ## About me

-I am a positive-thinking person who possesses two sides of power.
-On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
-And on the other, due to my personality, I love to communicate with people and solve problems.
+I am a passionate and dedicated Quality Assurance (QA) professional with a keen eye for detail and a commitment to delivering exceptional software products.
+My journey in QA began with a solid foundation in research and analysis, where I developed a meticulous and structured approach to problem-solving.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.
+I thrive on communication and collaboration, enjoying the process of working with cross-functional teams to identify issues and improve product quality.
+My problem-solving nature drives me to find innovative solutions and continuously enhance the user experience.

-Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.
+Currently, I am expanding my expertise through intensive study of the latest QA techniques and tools.
+I actively engage in testing web applications designed for learning purposes, honing my skills and staying up-to-date with industry trends.

-I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.
+I am eager to bring my knowledge and experience to operational products, contributing to the success of projects and delivering software that exceeds expectations.

 ## CV
 You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/10Fmvw9Xb1Cr8c4qZNLygh6uONE3lLJkI/view?usp=drive_link)